burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Linkage

-The linker constructs the final program or dynamic (shared) library from compiled source files in the form of *object files*, obtains additional input archives of object files (called static libraries), obtains information about used dynamic library dependencies, performs other semantic checks (for example via finding undefined references for C/C++ entities), using specially provided flags, perform a whole-program/global program optimization or optimization specified via command links.
+The linker constructs the final program or dynamic (shared) library from compiled source files in the form of *object files*, obtains additional input archives of object files (called static libraries), obtains information about used dynamic library dependencies, performs other semantic checks (for example via finding undefined references for C and C++ entities), using specially provided flags, perform a whole-program/global program optimization or optimization specified via command links.

 The nuances of compiler/linker organization are out of the scope of C++ language and can vary from vendor to vendor.
 For example, for [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top), the Assembler is a separate program from the C compiler physically.
 In another toolchain, e.g., from Microsoft Visual C compiler, the translation to the final binary code is inside their C compiler.